 So, how do you go about telling what information you should include in your marketing dashboard?
 There are several purposes that your marketing report has, which includes:

-Because digital marketing is a quite large and complex field with thousands of different KPIs, developing a marketing dashboard for your company to use can be difficult.
+Because digital marketing is a quite large and complex field with thousands of different metrics, developing a marketing dashboard for your company to use can be difficult.

-There are multiple different digital marketing strategies, from SEO to social media and PPC and you have to include stats from all your different marketing platforms and web analytics data sources; your Google AdWords ads, email campaigns, Google Search Console data, Google Analytics data, as well as your stats from all your different social media pages and ads, such as Instagram, Twitter, or Facebook.
+There are multiple different digital marketing strategies, from SEO to social media and PPC and you have to include stats from all your different marketing platforms and web analytics data sources; your Google AdWords Ads, email campaigns, Google Search Console data, Google Analytics data, as well as your stats from all your different social media pages and ads, such as Instagram, Twitter, or Facebook.
+You might even need to add custom data from your CRM, industry benchmarks, or more.

 Therefore, you have to use a marketing dashboard tool that's able to include all these different platforms in your dashboards at a glance.